-Listen in as our expert Environmental Scientist, Jeff Walters, PWA, hosts Darin Jacobs, PE, to discuss key industry trends in environmental regulations.
+Listen in as our expert Environmental Scientist, Jeff Walters, PWS, hosts Darin Jacobs, P.E., to discuss key industry trends in environmental regulations.
 During this podcast episode, they discuss industry issues, common hurdles such as financial independence when meeting limits and lack of guidance from state, client support such as getting familiar with them and their facilities, predictions on future industry trends, and supply insights on design, engineering, and construction services.

 - Regulation Limits for Wastewater (0:18)

 - Pre-Treatment vs. Full Effluent Discharge Permitting (1:04)

 - Permitting for Industrial Projects (10:37)

 - Foreseeable Industry Trends (14:33)